shivangi88/NEURAL-NETWORK-FOR-LOAN-PREDICTION/README.md

-# NEURAL-NETWORK-FOR-LOAN-PREDICTION
+# Neural Netwrok For Loan Prediction
-Developed a multilayer perceptron neural network to predict loan acceptance or rejection and visualize features contributing to the prediction.
+Developed a multilayer perceptron neural network to predict loan status and visualize features contributing to the prediction.

+# Technologies Used:
+Python, Tensorflow, SHAP, JavaScript